SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 ; Same as above, but for glowmap2.
 Not required if not setting glowmap2
 ; If both glowmap1 and glowmap2 are active, these take priority.
 If not specified, they are all set to `0`
+; `cuout2` behaves slightly differently than `cutout1`, including being able to set `2` to make only glowmap2 parts that overlap glowmap1 parts appear; see Addendum for details
 `$\RabbitFX\Time2`
 `$\RabbitFX\Radius2`
 `$\RabbitFX\AnimationMode2`